Your Black Muslim Bakery: May 2007 kidnapping

-Oakland Police say that three men associated with YBMB, including Yusuf IV, later confessed to a May 17, 2007 kidnapping of two women, a mother and daughter, and tortured the latter.
+Three men associated with YBMB, including Yusuf IV, later confessed to a May 17, 2007 kidnapping of two women, a mother and daughter, and tortured the latter, who they believed was a drug dealer.
 According to court records and a police affidavit, 20-year-old Joshua Bey and 21-year-old Tamon Oshun Halfin staked out the women at a bingo parlor at Foothill Square in East Oakland.
 Halfin and Joshua admitted that Yusuf IV ordered them to keep watch, and to notify him when the two women left.
 The men believed that both the women and a male friend had a lot of cash, which the Beys and Halfin were trying to get for the bakery.

 Joshua and Halfin were riding in a fake police car, with flashing lights, which was registered to Yusuf IV.
 The car pulled the women over on Interstate 580.
 Wearing dark clothing and masks, the two men took the women at gunpoint into the fake police car.
 A third man was behind the wheel.
 The men covered the women's heads and drove off, while the third man followed them, driving the women's car.
 They ended up at a house in the 6800 block of Avenal Avenue, a couple miles from the bingo parlor.
-Police said that YBMB owned the house as a rental.
+Police said that YBMB owned the house and used it as a rental.
 The mother was left inside the car while the daughter was taken inside the house, where she was tortured, hit in the head and knee with a hard object, and was threatened with being set on fire.
-An Oakland Police officer in the area that night, looking for a stolen car, spotted the fake police car with the mother inside and, when he stopped to investigate, the men fled the house.
-The daughter broke a window of the house and called for help, and the mother was then found by police unharmed.
+An Oakland Police officer in the area that night looking for a stolen car spotted the fake police car with the mother inside and, when he stopped to investigate, the men fled the house.
+The daughter broke a window of the house and called for help.
+The mother was found unharmed.
 A cell phone found in the house belonged to Joshua.

 Joshua and Halfin were later among those arrested in the raid on the bakery.
 Police later held Yusuf IV without bail for kidnapping for ransom in the case.

+July 2007 Roberson Homicide

+On July 7, 2007, Odel Roberson, a relative of Alfonza Phillips III, Antar Bey's killer, was murdered in the 1000 block of 60th Street.
+At the time of his death, Roberson was a homeless drug addict who often sought food handouts from YBMB.
+He had no involvement in Antar Bey's murder, but after their attempts to kill Alfonza Phillip's father failed, Devaughndre Broussard and Antone Mackey were instructed by Yusuf Bey IV to murder Roberson as "revenge" for the murder of Bey.
+The men lured Roberson around a corner with the promise of drugs, after which Broussard shot him at least eight times.
+The court later stated that "Broussard never had problems with Roberson and had no reason to kill him except that Bey told him to do it."